otrv4/otrv4/otrv4.md

 It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.

-Note that a Client Profile is generated per device/client location basis.
+Note that a Client Profile is generated per client location basis.
 Users are not expected to manage Client Profiles (theirs or from others) in a client.
 As a consequence, clients are discouraged to allow importing or exporting of Client Profiles.
-Also, if a user has multiple devices/client locations concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and valid.
+Also, if a user has multiple client locations concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and valid.